bartala/GLP1/README.md

 `[Boston]_pubmed` - collect and analyze PubMed data.

-`ASE_ASE_Network.R` - code for building the ASE-ASE network.
+`[Boston]_sentiment_analysis` - analyze sentiment in Reddit and X.

 `plots.py` - create plots of long-tailed ASE distribution and barplot of ASE frequency category/

-`[Boston]_sentiment_analysis` - analyze sentiment in Reddit and X.

  `requirements.txt` - required python packages to run the code.